Tassimo vs Keurig vs Dolce Gusto vs Senseo

 - Keurig - the VUE System - It doesn't have a code reader so if you are not fully awake in the morning coul mess up.

 - The fact that the Hamilton Beach Single Serve Scoop doesn't use capsules makes a little less convenient to use than its competitors.
 It takes a bit to understand the coffee measurements and the settings, (about 10 minutes), and you need to read the instructions.

-- Starbucks' Verismo is a great espresso maker, but it won't get you a regular coffee if that's what you are looking for.
+- Starbucks' Verismo is a great espresso maker.
 I personally, didn't like the milk from the Starbucks capsules, I thought it had an artificial taste, but many people don't mind it.

-The Senseo single serve doesn't have a powerful pump, hence this coffee will not be your regular espresso, however the patented frothing chamber, Phillips' innovation, will inject air in the resulted brew, to create a special crema.
+- The Senseo single serve doesn't have a powerful pump, hence this coffee will not be your regular espresso, however the patented frothing chamber, a Philips innovation, will inject air in the resulted brew, to create a special crema.